Óscar Castro Zúñiga: Style

 At the end of the 1930s, Castro was considered in Chile as one of the representatives of the so-called "poetry of clarity ", a literary tendency partly inspired by the work of the recently deceased Federico García Lorca, and created as a response to the hermeticism and subjectivism of the historical avant - garde.
-The evolution of Castro's literary work covers two very specific segments and, at first sight, different stylistically.
-At a first sight, a poetic language, of melancholy nuances, slight, transparent in its language, diaphanous and lyrical in its metaphors, an impeccable metric and a great mastery in the composition of romances, which is clearly seen in books such as Viaje del alba a la noche (1938), endorsed by a prologue by Augusto D'Halmar, or the posthumous glosario gongorino (1948).
-On the other hand, his narrative, which in stories like Llampo de Sangre (1950) are more realistic, close to criollismo has been a fundamental influence in the contemporary chilean literature, a raw vision that in the following decades would serve as a reference and inspire the work of chilean writers of the late twentieth century and early twenty-first century such as Pedro Lemebel, Hernán Rivera Letelier, Juan Radrigán, Nona Fernández, among others.
+The evolution of Castro's literary work covers two very specific segments and, at first sight, different styles.
+At first sight, a poetic language, of melancholy nuances, slight, transparent in its language, diaphanous and lyrical in its metaphors, an impeccable metric and a great mastery in the composition of romances, which is clearly seen in books such as Viaje del alba a la noche (1938), endorsed by a prologue by Augusto D'Halmar, or the posthumous glosario gongorino (1948).

+On the other hand, his narrative, which in stories like Llampo de Sangre (1950) are more realistic, close to criollismo has been a fundamental influence in the contemporary Chilean literature, a raw vision that in the following decades would serve as a reference and inspire the work of Chilean writers of the late twentieth century and early twenty-first century such as Pedro Lemebel, Hernán Rivera Letelier, Juan Radrigán, Nona Fernández, among others.